The introduction to the exhibition as it was written by me at Tom Blau Gallery in London 2000:

 History does not repeat itself.
 History is repeated

-by the present.
+by the people.
 Why do wars break out, if no one

 measurable time?
 Do wars end when they end, or is